I beg to move,

 I commend my hon.
 Friend the Member for Chatham and Aylesford (Tracey Crouch) for securing this debate.
 She showed that the role of champion that she played in ministerial office has continued into what I hope will be the short period that she is on the Back Benches.
 I also declare an interest: I decided to speak in the debate as a learning exercise, because I will become a father for the first time in just over five weeks.

 That brings me to the point on which I want to start.
 This House has finally moved into the 21st century, following Monday’s decision on proxy voting.
 It took an awful long time to get to that stage, but it was a welcome step forward.
 Last night, we had the first proxy vote used in Parliament.
 I hope to be the first male Member of Parliament to use the proxy voting system in early March.

 I commend the CSJ report for a number of points that it highlighted.
 One of the most shocking was that only 60% of dads had no conversations at all about their role with midwives.
 I am one of that 60%; I have had none of those conversations at all.
-My wife has had excellent care with her midwife, normally when I am down in London, that I hear about on the phone or when I get home.
+My wife has had excellent care with her midwife, usually when I am down in London, that I hear about on the phone or when I get home.
 I am one of the 60% who have had no involvement whatsoever.